StarExec/StarExec/command/README.txt

 "since" -When downloading job info, specifies the earliest completed pair after which to get info

 "t" -When using 'sleep,' specifies the amount of time in seconds.
 Decimal values are permitted.

+"to" -When copying a primitive, specifies the ID of the destination space, or the root of the
+	  destination hierarchy,

 "url" -Specifies the URL of a remote file